mfkimbell/end-to-end-DevOps/README.md

 <img width="977" alt="Screenshot 2023-11-10 at 3 36 25 PM" src="https://github.com/mfkimbell/end-to-end-DevOps/assets/107063397/f5038967-6002-483d-ba4f-a2f213f2e9a0">

 ### **Tools Used:**
+* `EC2` Manage instances that run various servers for the application architecture
 * `Maven` Managing dependencies and compiling Java code
 * `Jenkins` Build and test automation of the application
 * `Ansible` Deployment of the application